 Once PHB receives proof that the SDC Bureaus have been repaid and/or the property has sold to the verified homebuyer for less than $310,000, PHB sends a Release Agreement to escrow to be recorded, and the SDC Exemption Program requirements are released.

 *Please note: The amount exempted in the Regulatory Agreement is an estimate only; do not use this figure to calculate repayments.
 Only a Demand Statement from PHB will list the correct repayment amounts.
 Any repayments due in the case of non-compliance will be charged a $250 processing fee by each bureau requiring repayments.
-Repayments will be due based on the rate that was in effect at the time the complete building permit application was submitted, plus interest (currently 6.75%, based on the city’s interim rate effective as of July 1, 2014).
+Repayments will be due based on the rate that was in effect at the time the complete building permit application was submitted, plus interest (currently 5.2%, based on the city’s interim rate effective as of July 1, 2014).